 Serrano, the ham typically used for this dish, is special.
-You may not be able to get it from your local supplier – but if you do find it through other means, the effort is definitely worth it.
+You may not be able to get it from your local supplier, but the effort is definitely worth it if you do find it through other means.

 Spanish chorizo is also special.
 It is firm and dry as compared to other chorizos such as those from Mexico.

-If you are going to substitute Spanish chorizo with another type that is readily available, at least look for something with almost the same flavor profile.
+If you are going to substitute Spanish chorizo with another readily available type, at least look for something with almost the same flavor profile.

 13. Pulpo Gallego (Grilled Octopus)

-It is also regarded as pulpo á feira because it is the most celebrated of the Spanish appetizers that are served during festivities and parties.
+It is also regarded as pulpo á Feira because it is the most celebrated Spanish appetizer served during festivities and parties.

-If you are able to score the core need of this dish without a sweat, then you have most of the difficult work done.
+If you can score the core need of this dish without sweat, then you have most of the difficult work done.
 Making the octopus tender will require a lengthy time, so study the recipe beforehand.